qoq/esclib.github.io/README.md

 Before you can exhange commands, a bi-directional authentication needs to take place.
 Each side sends a random 64-bit challenge and validates the response.
 Response is calculated by XTEA-encrypting challenge.
 There are two static sets of two keys.
 One set is used for Bluetooth devices, the other is used for newer Bluetooth-LE devices.
 In each set, there is a device key (radar detector) and client key (mobile app).
 Here is how authentication works:
 <PRE>
- Once bluetooth connnection is established, client sends a status request command.
+ - Once bluetooth connnection is established, the client sends a status request command.
- If the channel is not authenticated, the device will respond with an auth request (challenge).
+ - If the channel is not authenticated, the device will respond with an auth request (challenge).
- Client sends auth response to the challenge and the device validates client's response.
+ - Client sends auth response to the challenge and the device validates client's response.

- [the following seps are not required for a;ll devices, but it is always good to authenticate the other end] Client sends auth request to the device.
+[The following seps are not required for all devices, but it is always good to authenticate the other end]

+ - Client sends auth request to the device.
- Device responds to client's auth request and the client validates it.
+ - Device responds to client's auth request and the client validates it.

  At this point, the communications channel is unlocked and regular commands can be sent and received.